 “We are considering how to change the structure, reviewing all the costs including marketing cost, labor cost, and overall infrastructure,” Suekawa said in an interview in Tokyo yesterday.
 It will give an overview of the plan as early as July 31, and unveil details after the end of the fiscal first half, he said.

 Suekawa’s drive to cut costs and boost revenue follows two consecutive years of decline in the operating margin for Shiseido as it faces depressed local demand amid a shrinking population in Japan.
 That’s also prompting the company to expand faster overseas, where the makeup and lipstick maker competes with L’Oreal SA (OR) and Procter & Gamble Co.
-(PG)
+(PG:US)

 “Sales are not growing much, so they may be trying to do something at the profit level,” said Masashi Mori, a Tokyo- based analyst at Deutsche Bank AG.
 Cosmetics makers have high administrative and marketing costs, he said.